What You Need to Know about Kittens

 Spaying Female Cats

 Spaying offers several advantages.
 The female’s heat periods result in about 2-3 weeks of obnoxious behavior.
 This can be quite annoying if your cat is kept indoors.
 Male cats are attracted from blocks away and, in fact, seem to come out of the woodwork.
 They seem to go over, around, and through many doors.
-Your cat will have a heat period about every 2-3 weeks until she is bred.
+Cats are induced ovulators and may go in and out of heat frequently.
+Your cat may have a heat period about every 2-3 weeks until she is bred.

-It has been proven that as the female cat gets older, there is a significant incidence of breast cancer and uterine infections if she has not been spayed.
+It has been proven that as unspayed females cat gets older, there is a significant incidence of breast cancer and uterine infections.
 Spaying before she has any heat periods will virtually eliminate the chances of either.
 If you do not plan to breed your cat, we strongly recommend that she be spayed before her first heat period.
-This can be done anytime after she is 4 months old.
+Spaying should be performed between 4 and 5 months of age.

 Neutering Male Cats

 Neutering is the surgical removal of both testicles.
 It offers several important advantages.
 Male cats go through a significant personality change when they mature.
 They become very possessive of their territory and mark it with their urine to ward off other cats.
+Intact male cats are often referred to as Tomcats.
 The tomcat’s urine develops a very strong odor that will be almost impossible to remove from your house.
-They also try to constantly enlarge their territory, which means one fight after another.
+They also try to constantly enlarge their territory, which often results in fighting with other cats.
 Fighting results in severe infections and abscesses and often engenders rage in your neighbors.
-We strongly urge you to have your cat neutered at about 4 to 6 months of age.
-If he should begin to spray his urine before that time, he should be neutered immediately.
-The longer he sprays or fights, the less likely neutering is to stop it.
+We strongly urge you to have your cat neutered between 4 to 6 months of age.
+If he should begin marking behavior before that time, he should be neutered immediately.
+The longer he sprays or fights, the less likely neutering him will stop it.

-If you plan to breed your cat, she should have at least one or two heat periods first.
+If you plan to breed your female cat, she should have at least one or two heat periods first.
 This will allow her to physically mature allowing her to be a better mother without such a physical drain on her.
 We do not recommend breeding after 5 years of age unless she has been bred prior to that.
-Having her first litter after 5 years of age is more physically draining to her and increases the chances of her having problems during the pregnancy and/or delivery.
-Once your cat has had her last litter, she should be spayed to prevent the female problems older cats have.
+Having her first litter after 5 years of age is more physically challenging and increases the chances of her having problems during the pregnancy and/or delivery.
+Cats should be spayed after there last litter to prevent or reduce the occurrence of other future medical issues associated with not being spayed.

 Neutralizing Destructive Behavior with the Claws